piryopt/pienryhmien-optimointi/documentation/hungarian.md

 - Choose zeroes so that no chosen zeroes are on the same column or same row

 ### Weights
 The current weights are a function of the number of students and the number of possible choices.

-#### Number of students
-The number of students is used to scale the maximum and minimum points a choice made by a student can give to a certain group.
-The maximum is scaled based on the number of students to try and make sure that the maximum preference is a large enough number that it has enough weight when the entire matrix is calculated.
-The minimum points are still >0 to allow for a situation where a student needs to be protected from being put in a group they can not participate in, in which case the students points for that group is 0 and the algorithm differentiates this from the otherwise minimum points in the system.
-The minimum is scaled depending on the number of students to make sure that the minimum is high enough.

-#### Choices
-The current number of choices is assumed to be a discreet set.
-This works both for a set number of options put in order by preference, or a set number of preference points (e.g. rate choice 1-10) given to each choice without limits on how many choices the student can rate.

-#### Interval between weights
-Currently the interval is a constant, but it is also worth experimenting with a coefficient so that the next weight depends on the previous weight and the coefficient and the interval gets higher on the most preferred choices.
+Number of possible choices can be either the number of groups a student can organize in a list of preferred groups, or the number of numerical preference values a student can give for the groups, or some other set that needs discreet weight values.

+The weights algorithm returns a dictionary of values where number of values = number of choices + 2.
+Keys in int range from 0 to number of choices - 1 are highest in the weight scale in descending order.
+Keys -1 and Null are equal, and the lowest weight.

+The highest weight is number of choices multiplied by (number of students + 2) and each other weight is the previous higher weight - number of students.